-The South Dakota Compact is hereby incorporated within and enacted as an integral part of this Ordinance with respect to all forms of Class III gaming, and the Compact is appended to and make a part of this Ordinance as if set forth in full herein; provided however, that nothing in the adoption of the South Dakota Compact herein shall be deemed to affect the operation by the Tribe of Class III gaming on the North Dakota portion of the Reservation, or the operation by the Tribe of Class II gaming on any portion of the Reservation, or to confer upon the State of South Dakota any jurisdiction over Class II gaming conducted by the Tribe on the Reservation.
+The South Dakota Compact is hereby incorporated within and enacted as an integral part of this Ordinance with respect to all forms of Class III gaming, and the Compact is appended to and made a part of this Ordinance as if set forth in full herein; provided however, that nothing in the adoption of the South Dakota Compact herein shall be deemed to affect the operation by the Tribe of Class III gaming on the North Dakota portion of the Reservation, or the operation by the Tribe of Class II gaming on any portion of the Reservation, or to confer upon the State of South Dakota any jurisdiction over Class II gaming conducted by the Tribe on the Reservation.

-Types of Class III Games Authorized
+23-814.
+Types of Class III Games Authorized.

-The following Class III games are authorized to be operated and played on the South Dakota portion of the Reservation;
+The following Class III games are authorized to be operated and played on the South Dakota portion of the Reservation:

-- a. blackjack, as that term is defined in South Dakota Codified Laws 42-7B-4(3); - b. poker, as that term is defined in South Dakota Codified Laws 42-7B-4(18);

-c. slot machines, as that term is defined in South Dakota Codified Laws 42-7B-4(21).
+- a.
+Blackjack, as that term is defined in South Dakota Codified Laws 42-7B-4(3); - b.
+Poker, as that term is defined in South Dakota Codified Laws c.
+Slot machines, as that term is defined in South Dakota Codified Laws 42-7B4(2I).